Back to Blog

 BNPL Plans:

-• Interest Rates: Typically interest-free if paid on time, though some plans can charge up to 30% interest on certain conditions.
+• Interest Rates: Most plans are interest-free if you pay on time.
+Be careful, though—some plans can charge interest up to 30% under certain conditions.

 Approval Process